camieac/camieac.github.io/_posts/2017-12-31-aes-image-patterns.md

 Each cell represents a byte.
 Five full pixels can fit into a block, with the last pixel overlapping into the next block.

+<a name="results"></a>
+# Results

+The two sets of images shown below are low resulution and are limited in colour space.
+This makes the patterns in teh ECB encrypted images very obvious.

-### Results of OpenSSL encrpytion of contiguous data
+## Results of OpenSSL encryption of contiguous data

 <main class="flex flex-wrap justify-around align-item items-center">
 <div class="flex flex-column items-center">